How to Transfer Assets to a Trust in Virginia

 Immediate Transfers

-• Property that may appreciate significantly: Transferring now locks in lower valuation for tax purposes.
+• Property that may appreciate significantly: Transferring now locks in a lower valuation for tax purposes.

 • Assets with clear titles and no mortgage or lien restrictions: These assets can be transferred smoothly without additional legal steps.